 Eco friendly and bio based made from renewable sugar cane and free of plasticers.
 These are manufactured in cooperation with the Finneck Foundation providing a safe work for people with disabilities to create a sustainable product.
 These are made in smaller batches, as the market for green and Eco friendly products grow so will the production.
 They may cost a little bit more, the trade off with ethical green products is the higher production costs but it is worth the extra to kick start the green technology.
 As production ramps up we should see cost saving which should bring these the green Eco hot water bottle type

 The standard size is a 2.0 litre, the next size down is 1.0L closely followed by 0.80 litre in both children's ranges and adults.
 Worth remembering that the size is a category size and not the fill size as when filling always leave a gap, expel excess air before tightening the stopper - finger tight will do.

-For the hard to find sizes we have giant a 2.7 litre hot water bottle
+For the hard to find sizes we have jumbo a 3.0 litre hot water bottle

 Ribbed, smooth or transparent

 Ribbed on one side and smooth or cross hatch pattern on other – this give comfortable heat on the smooth side and the ribbed side will diffuse the heat.

 Ribbed side gently releases diffused natural heat and when needed turn over to increase the warmth that will last for hours.

 Ribbed on both side – diffuse heat to last longer and avoid being too hot.
 These will retain heat a long time, they are generally called double ribbed and most common in 2.0 litre size, smaller sizes have less demand for double ribbed and are normally single ribbed.